openeggbert/mind-net/README.md

-# note-box
+# mini-wiki

-Note Box is a console application used to organize notes in the Zettelkasten like system.
+Mini Wiki is a lightweight wiki inspired by MediaWiki and written in the C++ programming language.

 Requirements:
-* Linux (Windows or other operating systems are not supported yet)
+* Linux
-  * tested on Debian 13
+* Windows

 Used technologies:
 * C++17